nikhil-xb/CARvsTANK/README.md

 * For some useful tips for running PyTorch on TPU, I would recommend you go through this discussion on Kaggle. 👇 https://www.kaggle.com/competitions/jigsaw-multilingual-toxic-comment-classification/discussion/159723

+**If you wish to make any enhancements or changes to the existing code, you are humbly invited to do so by raising a pull request**